Kris Kubik

-Kris Kubik was an All-American competitive swimmer for North Carolina State, Auburn University and the Associate Head swimming coach for the University of Texas under Head Coach Eddie Reese.
+Kris Kubik (born c.
+1955) was an All-American competitive swimmer for North Carolina State, Auburn University and the Associate Head swimming coach for the University of Texas under Head Coach Eddie Reese.
 In his thirty-four year tenure coaching swimming at the University of Texas at Austin from 1979 to 1981, and 1986 through 2016, he helped lead the Longhorns to 12 NCAA National team Championships, claiming titles in successive years for the 1989–91, 2000–02, and 2015–2016 seasons.

 Kubik was born mid-1955 in Memphis, Tennessee to Dr. Burdette Kubik, a Dentist, and former coach, who moved to Memphis in 1948, and Mrs. Zelma Kubik an English teacher at Memphis State.
 The couple married in 1941, when Dr. Kubik was in Dental School at St. Louis University.
 By three, Kris was active in Cub Scouting, where his father served as a scoutmaster.
 He grew up the youngest of four siblings in a swimming family, and was active in competitive swimming by the age of seven, first learning to swim at a Red Cross swimming program.
 As serious age-group competitors who performed strength training and practiced twice daily, by high school he and each of his siblings were on at least one state swimming championship team and garnered many first-place finishes.